Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 <img src="media/readme_images/navbar.jpeg">

 Navbar contains drop down menus for users to navigate around website, this is so new future features added to website can live inside a category easily and not disrupt layout of the page.
 Same navbar is on all pages so once users are familiar with this feature they can always navigate the site.
-Navbar collapses to a dropdown menu on smaller screen sizes
+Navbar collapses to a dropdown menu on smaller screen sizes.
+Navbar code can be found in templates/base.html so it extends across every page of the website.

 ### Footer